-No Prior Discipline: Respondent has no prior record of discipline over 23 years of practice prior to the misconduct, and this should be afforded significant weight in mitigation.
+No Prior Discipline: Respondent has been a member of the State Bar since June 4, 2000, and had no prior record of discipline before the misconduct began in October 2015.
+Respondent is entitled to mitigation for his 15 years of practice without discipline prior to commencing the misconduct.
 (See Hawes v.
-State Bar (1990) 51 Cal.3d 587, 596 [over 10 years of discipline free practice prior to the misconduct entitled to significant weight in mitigation].)
+State Bar (1990) 51 Cal.3d 587, 596 [attorney's practice of law for more than 10 years' worth significant weight in mitigation].)